 Similar in spirit to the Perl XS interface, the JNI also provides a standard framework with a collection of Java APIs and tools.
-They work together to allow the programmer to "glue" Java application with native methods (typically, C or C++ library functions), as shown in Fig. 7.
+They work together to allow the programmer to "glue" Java application with native methods (typically, C or C++ library functions).